dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 | Interceptors | Yes | Per context | Context configuration | Manipulating EF operations
 | Diagnostics listeners | No | Process | Globally | Application diagnostics

-*Typically `Microsoft.Extensions.Logging` is configured per-application in D.I.
-However, at the EF level, each context _can_ be configured with a different logger if needed.
+*Typically `Microsoft.Extensions.Logging` is configured per-application via dependency injection However, at the EF level, each context _can_ be configured with a different logger if needed.

 ## Simple logging

 > [!NOTE]
 > This feature was added in EF Core 5.0.

-EF Core logs can be accessed from any type of application through use of [LogTo](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/DbContextOptionsBuilder.cs#L135) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> --> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
+EF Core logs can be accessed from any type of application through the use of [LogTo](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/DbContextOptionsBuilder.cs#L135) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> --> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
 This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)